Interpersonal Psychotherapy

 Phase three

-Phase three of interpersonal psychotherapy treatment may occur as the results of the phase two solutions become visible and understandable to the client and therapist.
+Phase three of interpersonal psychotherapy treatment may occur as the results of the phase two solutions become visible and understandable to the client and psychotherapist.
 In this case, the aims of the treatment might change.
 Individuals struggling with interpersonal relationships may experience multiple areas holding them back.
-After one concern has been thoroughly addressed, the therapist can help the client move on to the next to ensure the effectiveness of the treatment.
+After one concern has been thoroughly addressed, the psychotherapist can help the client move on to the next to ensure the effectiveness of the treatment.
+IPT can also be used as a maintenance treatment to help sustain progress and prevent relapse in chronic mood disorders.

-By phase three, clients undergoing interpersonal psychotherapy may feel more comfortable than during phases one and two.
-The results might start to manifest at this point in the treatment process, offering a sense of confidence to the client and showing them that they are making strides in their goals for therapy.
+By phase three, clients undergoing interpersonal psychotherapy may be more comfortable than during phases one and two.
+The results might start to manifest at this point in the treatment process, offering a sense of confidence to the client and showing them that they are making strides in their goals for psychotherapy.

 What are the qualities of an effective interpersonal psychotherapist?